MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common-data-service/create-edit-nn-relationships-solution-explorer.md

 ### Edit Display options

-For both the **Current table** and the **Other table**, you can edit the display option fields which control how the related tables are displayed for model-driven apps.
+For both the **Current table** and the **Other table**, you can edit the display option columns which control how the related tables are displayed for model-driven apps.

 |Field|Description|
 |--|--|